 In general, you do not need a license for wholesaling.
 However, in some areas, there is a caveat here.
 You may need to be a licensed real estate agent to be in the middle of a real estate transaction.
 In other words, you don’t need a license to buy real estate for yourself.
 You might need to be licensed to act as a middle person and assign a contract.

-So in some areas, if you aren’t a real estate agent you will need to rely on double closings to wholesale real estate rather than assigning a contract.
+So in some areas, if you aren’t a real estate agent, you must rely on double closings to wholesale real estate rather than assigning a contract.

 Disclosing Your Role

-If you are purchasing the property with the intention of reselling it through a double closing, you similarly need to disclose that you don’t currently own the property.
+If you purchase the property with the intention of reselling it through a double closing, you must disclose that you don’t currently own the property.

 This shouldn’t be a hurdle.
-It’s always better to be honest in business.
-Your reputation will follow you and buyers and sellers will respect the honesty and trust you more for it.
+It’s always better, to be honest in business.
+Your reputation will follow you, and buyers and sellers will respect your honesty and trust you more.
 There’s nothing to stop them from going forward with the transaction.
-Sure, one side or the other could try to capture the profit the wholesaler is making but they didn’t.
+Sure, one side or the other could try to capture the profit the wholesaler is making, but they didn’t.

-While it’s not a sure thing, it’s less likely you will get in legal trouble if you are above board on everything.
+While it’s not a sure thing, you will less likely get in legal trouble if you are above board on everything.
 They can’t argue they didn’t know if you are transparent.

 In states where the title company does the closing one risk is that some title companies won’t close on a property if you’re not the final buyer, so this may be another case for the double closing.